puppetlabs/puppet-docs/source/pdk/1.0/pdk_install.md

 description: "Installing the Puppet Development Kit, the shortest path to developing better Puppet code."
 ---

-**Note: this page is a draft in progress and is neither technically reviewed nor edited.
-Do not rely on information in this draft.**

 Install the Puppet Development Kit (PDK) as your first step in creating and testing Puppet modules.

 {:.section}